22 Constructive feedback examples and tips for managers

 13. “I’ve noticed that we sometimes have a communication mismatch.
-Do you want to work together to understand better how we can communicate more effectively?”
+Do you want to work together to better understand how we can communicate more effectively?”

 Employees with a solid commitment to their job will have moments when they feel disappointed and guilty about missing a goal.
 Acknowledge their disappointment and lift them back up by giving feedback that offers actionable solutions to prevent the same missed opportunity in the future.

 Every successful manager pushes employees to take the initiative when problem-solving.
-It facilitates productivity and growth, and development on the team.
+It facilitates productivity and development on the team.
 Encourage independence, but be clear that any employee who feels stuck can come to you for help.

-21. “I know performance reviews can be challenging to hear, and you may not agree with all of the constructive criticism you’ve received.
+21. “I know performance reviews can be challenging to hear and you may not agree with all of the constructive criticism you’ve received.
 If there’s anything you want to discuss further, please feel free to reach out.”

 22. “I’d like to schedule a weekly one-on-one meeting together.
 Let’s use this time to make sure we’re clear about expectations and priorities.
 You’re a great team member, and I want to help you succeed.”

 Hungry for more?
 Take a look at these 24 employee feedback examples to help you discuss recognition, areas of improvement, goal setting, and more.

 A closer look at the types of employee feedback

 Different circumstances require different solutions and knowing what type of feedback to give in a particular situation is an invaluable management skill.

 Celebrating success with positive feedback